Robust registration of medical images in the presence of spatially-varying noise: Results

 \subsubsection{Convergence in the presence of bias field}

-Next, we investigate the registration of MR images in the presence of bias field.
-We are particularly interested in this scenario since intensity-based registration algorithms tend to fail in converging to a valid solution when image has spatially varying noise.
-Additionally, when converging, the accuracy is lower compared to registration without any bias field noise.
-To study the convergence of registration algorithms in the presence of bias field, we have manually added Gaussian functions to both floating and reference images according to Equation \ref{gaussian}.
-Then, we have performed image registration using LR-EMD, AFR-EMD and intensity-based algorithm.
-Figure \ref{fig:4-11} shows the convergence rate for each of the four similarity measures (SSD, CC, RC and MI).
-Here, the convergence is defined as T-RMSE error lower than 4 pixels.
-The number of Gaussian kernels are varied between $K=0$ (no bias field) and $K=4$ (Four Gaussian kernels in each floating and reference images).
-For each image in the BrainWeb dataset, the registration process is repeated for 15 random selection of Gaussian mean and the percentage of convergence is reported in this figure.
+Next, we investigate the registration of the MR images in the presence of the bias field noise.
+This setting is particularly of interest to us because intensity-based algorithms often fail to converge when images are distorted by the bias field noise.
+Even converging algorithms have less accuracy compared to the registration of the same image without any bias field noise.
+To study the convergence of registration algorithms when images are noisy, we manually added Gaussian functions to both floating and reference images according to Equation \ref{gaussian}.
+Then, we performed image registration using LR-EMD, AFR-EMD and the intensity-based benchmark algorithm.
+An algorithm is considered converged when the T-RMSE error is lower than 4 pixels.
+For each image in the BrainWeb dataset, we repeated the registration process for 15 random selection of the Gaussian kernel centers.
+The convergence rate is then defined as the number of converged algorithms divided by 15 (times 100 to get the percentage).